facebook/react-native-website/docs/flatlist.md

 (data, index) => {length: number, offset: number, index: number}
 ```

-`getItemLayout` is an optional optimization that let us skip the measurement of dynamic content if you know the items' height. `getItemLayout` is both efficient and easy to use if you have fixed height items, for example:
+`getItemLayout` is an optional optimization that let us skip the measurement of dynamic content if you know the item's height ahead of time. `getItemLayout` is both efficient and easy to use if you have fixed height items, for example:

 ```javascript
   getItemLayout={(data, index) => (